 Try: Shimano Optislik Road Bicycle Shift Cable Set.

-8. A new groupset
+8. A new groupset or drivetrain

 Finally, a full groupset upgrade is probably the best upgrade you can do this year.
 A top-grade groupset can get expensive, but it delivers a massive performance improvement.
 Groupsets also get worn, so not only will you transform your riding experience but you’ll improve your overall efficiency.